 The windows had retro, wide slat, Venetian blinds.

-I did my client walkthrough, surveyed the small kitchen, the dining/living area and the bedroom and its bathroom.
-At a corner window, I bent a blind slat open and peered down at pedestrians.
+I did my client walkthrough, surveyed the small kitchen, the dining/living area, the bedroom, and the bathroom.
+At a corner window, I bent a blind slat open and peered down at pedestrians walking past below.
 They were so close but couldn’t see me.
 An erotic purveyor sensation swept me.

-He waited behind as if waiting for a client's agreement to sign a lease.
+He waited for my reaction, as if waiting for a client's agreement to sign a lease.
 I reached down into my purse, pulled out the pillbox and handed it to him.
-As he fumbled about, I lifted my skirt pulled my panty down, gripped the window sill and bent down.
-He was hard, very hard as he entered.
-I guided his hands to my hips and as in the Governor Hotel stuttered.
+As he fumbled about, I lifted my skirt, pulled my panty down, gripped the windowsill, bent down, and looked out to the street between skewed blind slats.
+With him again behind me.
+I guided his hands to my hips and as in the Governor Hotel, stuttered, "Hard, do me hard, again!"

 He thrust in and out wildly.
-I experienced another shuddering vaginal orgasm while peering through an open slat of the blinds at men passing below.
-Once he was spent and withdrawn, we undressed, laid our clothes neatly on the recently shampooed carpet floor and laid naked on it.
+I experienced another shuddering vaginal orgasm while peering through an open slat at men passing below.
+Once he was spent and withdrawn, we undressed, laid our clothes neatly on the recently shampooed carpet floor and lay naked on it.

 Spent he rolled off with a bad case of knee rug burn.